saimachi/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

 1. How should WWI handle migrating their gaming services VMs into Azure?

-   WWI should use [Azure Migrate](https://docs.microsoft.com/azure/migrate/migrate-services-overview) to lift-and-shift their gaming service VMs into Azure.
+   WWI should use [Azure Migrate](https://docs.microsoft.com/azure/migrate/migrate-services-overview) to lift and shift their gaming service VMs into Azure.
 Azure Migrate provides a central hub to track discovery, assessment, and migration of on-premises apps and workloads and VMs to Azure.
 The [Azure Migrate: Server Migration tool](https://docs.microsoft.com/azure/migrate/common-questions-server-migration) is an optimized, purpose-built for server migrations to Azure.
 It provides a mechanism for which users don't need to learn about concepts and scenarios that are not directly relevant to conducting migrations.

    They could also consider using [Azure Site Recovery](https://docs.microsoft.com/azure/site-recovery/site-recovery-overview) (ASR) to replicate their on-premises VMs into Azure VMs, but is not the recommended approach, as it is designed specifically for business continuity and disaster recovery.
 It could be used, however, to manage replication for on-premises VMs into Azure.